kumahq/kuma-website/README.md

 ---

 ## Writing Documentation
-Documentation files are housed in their respective folders within the `docs` directory.
+Documentation files are housed in their respective folders within the `docs/master` directory.
 The `sidebar` feature within `.vuepress/config.js` is where the sidebar navigation is handled.
 I am looking into ways to automatically create that navigation based on documentation folder structure so that it doesn't have to be manually updated.